Safa-Kamal-q/E-commerce-Platform/README.md

 * reflect-metadata: Library for reflecting metadata in TypeScript.
 * jsonwebtoken: Library for working with JSON Web Tokens.
 * bcrypt: Library for hashing passwords securely.
-* winston: to add logger.
+* winston: To add logger.
-* multer: for reading files from postman (image file).
+* multer: For reading files from postman (image file).
+* supertest: for unit testing
+* libphonenumber-js: To validate phone number value(must be palestinian number only)
+* nodemailer: Send emails for mailtrap.io from Node.js
+* crypto-js: To generate unique reset password token

 ## ✨️ API Documentation
 You can see it by clicking [here](https://innovative-starfish-d94.notion.site/API-Documentation-d9708f04b5fe408e8dc30e9d2fae15f8?pvs=4)